fusakoo/vaccine_database/README.md

 # vaccine_database
 Vaccine database website backed by mariadb created by fusakoo and exleyt.
+This was creatd as Oregon State University's CS340 portfolio project.
 - vaccinedb_backend: created with nodejs, express, mysql, cors
 - vaccinedb_frontend: created with react